-Visual processor.
+- Visual Processor.
 EPIC's model of the eye includes a retina that determines what kind of sensory information is available about visual objects in the environment based on the distance (in visual angle) on the retina between the object and center of the fovea.
-EPIC's current highly simplified model of the retina contains three zones: the fovea (radius: 1°), the parafovea (radius: 10°), and the periphery (radius: 60°).
-Certain information, such as the contents of character strings, is available only in the fovea, whereas cruder information, such as whether an area of the screen is filled with characters, is available in the parafovea.
+EPIC's current highly simplified model of the retina contains three zones: the fovea (typical radius: 1°), the parafovea (typical radius: 10°), and the periphery (typical radius: 60°).
+Depending on the exact physical situation, certain information, such as the contents of character strings, is typically available only in the fovea, whereas cruder information, such as whether an area of the screen is filled with characters, is available in the parafovea.
 Only severely limited information is available in peripheral vision, such as the location of objects, and whether an object has just appeared.
 The visual perceptual processor maintains a representation of which objects are visible and their properties in the visual working memory of the cognitive processor.
 Visual working memory is "slaved" to the visual situation; it is kept up-to-date as objects appear, disappear, or change color, and so forth, or as eye movements or object movements change what visual properties are available from the retina.
 In response to visual events, the visual processor can produce multiple outputs with different timings.
-When an object appears, the first output is a representation that a perceptual event has been detected (standard delay: 50 ms), followed later by a representation of sensory properties (e.g., shape, standard delay: 100 ms), and still later by the results of pattern recognition, which might be task-specific (e.g., a particular shape represents a left-pointing arrow, typical delay: 250 ms).

-Auditory processor.
-The auditory perceptual processor accepts auditory input, and outputs to working memory representations of auditory events and sequences of auditory events (e.g., speech) that disappear after a time.
-For example, a short tone signal first produces an item corresponding to the onset of the tone (standard delay: 50 ms), then at a later time, an item corresponding to a discriminated frequency of the tone (typical delay: 250 ms), then an offset item (standard delay: 50 ms).
+When an object appears, the first output is a representation that a perceptual event has been detected (standard delay: 50 msec.), followed later by a representation of sensory properties (e.g., shape, standard delay: 100 msec.), and still later by the results of pattern recognition, which might be task-specific (e.g., a particular shape represents a left-pointing arrow, typical delay: 250 msec.). - 2.1.2 Auditory Processor.
+The auditory perceptual processor accepts (1) auditory input and (2) outputs to working-memory representations of auditory events and sequences of auditory events (e.g., speech) that disappear after a time.
+For example, a short tone signal first produces an item corresponding to the onset of the tone (standard delay: 50 msec.), then at a later time, an item corresponding to a discriminated frequency of the tone (typical delay: 250 msec.), then an offset item (standard delay: 50 msec.).
 After some time, all the items will disappear from auditory working memory.
-For simplicity at this time, rather than a graded decay or probabilistic loss function, items simply disappear after a fixed time (typical delay: 4 s).
+For simplicity at this time, rather than a graded decay or probabilistic loss function, items simply disappear after a fixed time (typical delay: 4 sec.).

 Speech input is represented as items for single words in auditory working memory.
-The auditory perceptual processor requires a certain time to recognize input words (typical delay: 150 ms after the acoustic data is present) and produces representations of them in auditory working memory.
+The auditory perceptual processor requires a certain time to recognize input words (typical delay: 150 msec. after the acoustic data are present) and produces representations of them in auditory working memory.
 These items then disappear after a time, the same as other auditory input.
 To represent the sequential order of the speech input, the items contain arbitrary symbolic tags for the previous and the next item that link the items in sequence.
-Thus, a speech input word carries a certain next-tag value, and the next word in the sequence is the item that contains the same tag value as its previous-tag.
-Using these tags, a set of production rules can step through the auditory working memory items for a series of spoken words, processing them one at a time.
-For example, the models described in this paper process a spoken telephone billing number by retrieving the recognized code for each digit in the tag-chained sequence and using it to specify a key press action.
+Thus, a speech input word carries a certain next-tag value, and the next word in the sequence is the item that contains the same tag value as its previous tag.
+Using these tags, a set of production rules can step through the auditory working-memory items for a series of spoken words, processing them one at a time.
+For example, the models described in this article process a spoken telephone billing number by retrieving the recognized code for each digit in the tag-chained sequence and using it to specify a key press action.

-Cognitive Processor
+2.2 Cognitive Processor